-Aoife from the MS community: Hello Dr Saud Sadiq, thank you for joining us here today.
+Aoife: Hello Dr Saud Sadiq, thank you for joining us here today.
 So I want to ask you a little about your research into stem cell and MS, so would you like to tell us a little bit about what you’ve been learning?

 Dr Saud Sadiq, Consultant Neurologist: Yes, well we’ve been focussed on how patients with disability can get better and one of the approaches that we’ve taken is to use your own stem cells that are present in your body and to manipulate them and then use them as therapeutic tools for repair.